d2s/Documentation/docs/source/source.md

 First will the data model and some of the methods operating on the data be documented.
 After that some of the high level details about how RsyncOSX is working.
 RsyncOSX kicks off the `rsync` utility to do the real work.
 The `rsync` is executed in a `Process` object.
 Every time RsyncOSX [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/processCmd.swift) a command, RsyncOSX is listening for two notifications `didTerminateNotification` and `NSFileHandleDataAvailable`.
 Those two notifications kicks of other functions depended upon the state of RsyncOSX.

+Further documentation of code is put on hold until Xcode9 and Swift4 are released.
+There are quite a few changes to code compared to master branch and even more to do.
+The main reason for refactor code is to make code compliant with [SwiftLint](https://github.com/realm/SwiftLint) guidelines for coding in Swift.

 # Data model

 The views has no knowledge about the models or data stored about configurations, schedules and logdata.
 Data presented in RsyncOSX are mostly table data.
 Presenting table data in all views utilizes the `NSTableViewDelegate`.
 All data which are saved to permanent storage are saved as xml-files ([plist](https://en.wikipedia.org/wiki/Property_list) files).
 RsyncOSX does not utilize the Core Data because the data about `configurations`, `schedules` and `logs` are simple and there is no need for a complex datamodel.